Viewing and Borrowing Materials

 - Scrapbook, WWI newspaper clippings (archives)

-- WWII Historical Photographs Collection (archives and some copies are available in Local History on the 2nd floor)
+- Legacy of Service Collection (photographs of veterans from Civil War to present day; archives and some copies are available in Local History on the 2nd floor)

 Many of the items above are in fragile condition and are kept in the library archives, but many of the documents and photographs have been duplicated to provide a copy for the public to use.
 For information or to make an appointment, please call the Reference Department at the library at 508-647-6521.